busraicoz/mars-rover-master/readme.md

 - 3 3 E
 - MMRMMRMRRM

-####Expected Output:
+**Expected Output:**

 - 1 3 N
 - 5 1 E

-##How To Run:
+**How To Run**

 - The project has been dockerized.
-In order to run the service, it is sufficient to call the **"docker-compose up"** command from the path of the project folder which include docker-compose.yaml.
+In order to run the service, following commands should be used for building and running.
+ -  For Image building: **"docker build -t marsrover:1.0.0 ."**
+ -  For Running: **"docker run -i -t marsrover:1.0.0"**

-- It can also be run by MarsRoverApplication.java class.
+- It can also be run by MarsRoverApplication.java which is main class.
 There are no need any environment variables.
-- Third option After the **"mvn clean package"** command **"java -jar marsrover-1.0.0.jar"** command can be used
+- Another option is first **"mvn clean package"** command should be run for packaging, After **"java -jar marsrover-1.0.0.jar"** command should be use.

 - Unit tests can be run with the **"mvn test"** command.

-##Technical Details
+**Technical Details**

 - The application was developed using Java 8.
 - Junit 4 was used for unit tests.
 - The application was built with maven.
-- The application was dockerized and a docker-compose.yml was written.
+- The application was dockerized and a Docker file was written.